nortal/Utilities.Csv/README.md

 Nortal.Utilities.Csv
 ====================================

-Yet another library to help work with data formatted as Comma Separated Values (CSV), providing API for both reading and writing.
+This lightweight library helps to work with data formatted as Comma Separated Values (CSV).
-This implementation is based on RFC 4180 (http://tools.ietf.org/rfc/rfc4180.txt) to read all valid csv files and write VALID csv files which can be read by other RFC-wise correct tools.
+The focus is on standard-compliance (RFC 4180) and performance (by providing tools to stream csv for both reading and writing).

 Features include:
 * supports CSV special symbols within data values (linebreaks, commas and quotes)